-The impairment testing of trademarks in the fourth quarters of 2023 and 2022 assumed a rate of decline in projected net sales of certain brands, comparable with that assumed in RAI's strategic plan.
+The impairment testing of trademarks in the fourth quarters of 2024 and 2023 assumed a rate of decline in projected net sales of certain brands, comparable with that assumed in RAI's strategic plan.
 The fair value of trademarks used in impairment testing was determined by an income approach using a discounted cash flow valuation model under a relief-from-royalty methodology.
-The relief-from-royalty model includes estimates of a royalty rate that a market participant might assume, projected revenues and judgment regarding the discount rate applied to those estimated cash flows, with that discount rate varying by brand between 6.95% and 7.25% during 2023 and 6.75% and 7.10% for all brands during 2022.
+The relief-from-royalty model includes estimates of a royalty rate that a market participant might assume, projected revenues and judgment regarding the discount rate applied to those estimated cash flows, with that discount rate varying by brand between 6.80% and 7.15% during 2024 and 6.95% and 7.25% for all brands during 2023.
 The determination of the discount rates was based on a weighted average cost of capital.
 As a result of these analyses, an impairment charge is recognized if the carrying value of a trademark exceeds its estimated fair value (Level 3 of the fair value hierarchy).

 The U.S. cigarette market has experienced substantial volatility since 2020.
 In the period immediately prior to the COVID-19 pandemic, U.S. cigarette industry volumes declined by c.5.0-5.5% per annum (2017-2019).
 During COVID-19, due to changes in consumer behavior, industry volume was largely flat in 2020 (0.1% decline) with 2021 also declining by only 3.0%.
 However, in 2022, as the U.S. exited the pandemic combined with adverse impact from the macro-economic headwinds, industry volume declined by 10.6%.
 At the time, it was management's assessment that the performance was a rebalancing and would return to a more consistent decline rate in future periods, supporting the judgement that it was not possible to reliably determine a finite useful life for the brands.
-Accordingly, an indefinite life continued to be applied and the brands were not amortized in 2022 or 2023.
+Accordingly, an indefinite life continued to be applied and the brands were not amortized through December 31, 2023.